rmarting/rhdh-exercises/README-gitlab.md

 oc apply -f ./custom-app-config-gitlab/rhdh-app-configmap-3.yaml -n rhdh-gitlab
 ```

-Update the backstage manifest to use the new configmap for plugins:
+Update the backstage manifest to use the new ConfigMap for plugins:

 ```yaml
 spec: